Arts - 360

 • Model UN

 Model United Nations provides students with the opportunity to discover, debate and analyze global issues with other students.
-Apart from attending Model UN conferences internationally, nationally and locally, our student leaders work as committee chairs and overall organizers of the Grade 10 Global Goals Conference, SHOC and ShawMUN.
-At our ShawMUN Conference, hosted at the Victoria Conference Centre, we host over a dozen schools (300 students) with over seven different committees to choose from.
-Although most of the program is focused on preparing for Model UN conferences, some introductory activities to debating are integrated into the first term.
+Apart from attending Model UN conferences internationally, nationally and locally, our student leaders work as committee chairs and overall organizers of the grade 10 Global Goals Conference, SHOC and ShawMUN.
+At our ShawMUN conference, hosted at the Victoria Conference Centre, we host over a dozen schools (300 students) with over 7 different committees to choose from.
+Although most of the program is focused on preparing for Model UN conferences, some introductory activities to debating and public speaking are integrated into the weekly schedule.
 Students must commit to at least two off-campus conferences throughout the year and also participate in ShawMUN.

-Students that participate in this 360 walk away with many skills, including greater confidence in their public speaking and research skills, a greater ability to build consensus with others on complex issues, and an interest in world affairs.
+Students that participate in this 360 walk away with many skills, including greater confidence in their public speaking and research skills, a greater ability to build consensus with others on complex issues and to take an interest in world affairs.

 • Musical Theatre